 Prior to Hewlett Packard, Mark was the founder of several successful, venture backed start-ups, that have driven technology disruption and business innovation in varied industries.
 Mark is currently a non-executive director of Resolute Mining Limited (ASX:RSG appointed 2017), iCetana (appointed 2018) and was previously non-executive chairman of Decimal Software (ASX:DSX).

-Currently a director of Oil Search Limited, BWP Trust and Perron Group Ltd. there will be few directors in Australia who have the breadth and depth of experience garnered by Fiona in her 25-year non-executive director career.
+Currently a director of BWP Trust, Perron Group Ltd and Red 5 Ltd, Fiona has garnered a significant breadth and depth of experience in her 27-year non-executive director career.
 Fiona has experience in many sectors, including Energy and Resources, Utilities, Financial Services and Property.
 Previously Fiona was a partner with KPMG, working with the firm in Perth, San Francisco & Sydney.

 Fiona’s leadership in the WA director community saw her elected as State President of the Australian Institute of Company Directors in 2005 - the first woman to hold this position.
 Her contribution to the economic progress of WA and to the highest standards of corporate governance was recognised in 2016 when she was awarded the AICD WA Gold Medal and in 2021 when she was made a Member of the Order of Australia (AM) for significant service to the finance, investment, resources and not-for-profit sectors.